seanthw/odoo-barcode-generator/README.md

 4. Crucially, set the **Internal Reference** to `LT-DELL-LAT`.
 5. Click **Save**.

-The module will automatically run, find your mappings, and generate the barcode.
+The module will automatically run, find your mappings, and generate the barcode for the product and any of its variants.

-#### Method 2: Manual & Bulk Actions (for existing products)
+#### Method 2: Manual & Bulk Actions

-If you have products that already exist, you can generate barcodes in bulk.
+You can generate barcodes in bulk from either the Product Template or Product Variant list views.

+**For Product Templates:**

-1. Go to the **Products** list view (the view with all the checkboxes).
+1. Go to the **Products** list view.
-2. Select one or more products that have an Internal Reference but no barcode.
+2. Select one or more products.
 3. Click the **Action** button (the gear icon).
 4. You will see three new options:
-    - **Generate Barcode(s):** Creates barcodes for the selected products.
+    - **Generate All Barcodes:** Creates barcodes for all variants of the selected products.
-    - **Force Regenerate Barcode(s):** Deletes old barcodes and creates new ones.
+    - **Force Generate All Barcodes:** Deletes old barcodes and creates new ones.
-    - **Clear Barcode(s):** Removes the barcodes from the selected products.
+    - **Clear All Barcodes:** Removes the barcodes from all variants of the selected products.

-5. Choose the action you want to perform.
+**For Product Variants:**

+1. Go to **Inventory -> Products -> Product Variants**.
+2. Select one or more variants.
+3. Click the **Action** button.
+4. You will see two new options:
+    - **Generate Barcodes:** Creates barcodes for the selected variants.
+    - **Force Generate Barcodes:** Deletes old barcodes and creates new ones for the selected variants.

 ### Step 3: Verify the Result